 Working While Receiving TDIU

-TDIU benefits are for those who are unable to maintain substantially gainful employment, but this doesn’t necessarily a Veteran can’t work at all.
+TDIU benefits are for those who are unable to maintain substantially gainful employment, but this doesn’t necessarily mean a Veteran can’t work at all.
 Substantially gainful employment is defined as earning more than a poverty-level wage, so a seriously disabled Veteran who works minimal hours in a low paying job is likely to still qualify.

 The other way a Veteran can receive TDIU while still working is if their current employment is considered a protected work environment.
 This will allow for TDIU benefits regardless of income.